flano-yuki/base-drafts/draft-ietf-quic-transport.md

 The following transitions are valid from this state:

-Sending or receiving a STREAM frame causes the stream to become "open".
+- Sending a STREAM frame causes the stream to become "open".
 The stream identifier is selected as described in {{stream-identifiers}}.
-The same STREAM frame can also cause a stream to immediately become "half-closed".
+The same STREAM frame can also cause a stream to immediately become "closed".

-An application can reserve an idle stream for later use.
-The stream state for the reserved stream transitions to "reserved".

-Receiving any frame other than STREAM or RST_STREAM on a stream in this state MUST be treated as a connection error ({{error-handling}}) of type YYYY.

-### reserved

-A stream in this state has been reserved for later use by the application.
-In this state only the following transitions are possible:

-* Sending or receiving a STREAM frame causes the stream to become "open".

-* Sending or receiving a RST_STREAM frame causes the stream to become "closed".
+- Sending a RST_STREAM frame causes the stream to become "closed".

 ### open

-A stream in the "open" state may be used by both peers to send frames of any type.
+A stream in the "open" state may be used to transfer data.
 In this state, a sending peer must observe the flow-control limit advertised by its receiving peer ({{flow-control}}).

-From this state, either endpoint can send a STREAM frame with the FIN flag set or a RST_STREAM frame.
+From this state, the sender send a STREAM frame with the FIN flag set or a RST_STREAM frame.
 These indicate the clean or abrupt termination of data flow on the stream, respectively.
-In either case, this causes the stream to transition into one of the "half-closed" states.
-An endpoint sending an FIN flag or a RST_STREAM frame causes the stream state to become "half-closed (local)".
-An endpoint receiving a FIN flag or a RST_STREAM frame causes the stream state to become "half-closed (remote)".
+In either case, this causes the stream to transition into the "closed" state.
 The receiving endpoint MUST NOT process the FIN flag until all preceding data on the stream has been received, but MAY process a RST_STREAM frame immediately and discard any preceding data.

-Either endpoint can send a REQUEST_RST frame in this state to request closure of the stream in the opposite direction.
-This typically indicates that the receiving application is no longer reading from the stream and all future data will be discarded upon receipt.
-An endpoint SHOULD respond to a REQUEST_RST with a RST_STREAM of type QUIC_RECEIVED_RST.

-### half-closed (local)

-A stream that is in the "half-closed (local)" state MUST NOT be used for sending STREAM frames; WINDOW_UPDATE, RST_STREAM, and REQUEST_RST MAY be sent in this state.

-A stream transitions from this state to "closed" when a STREAM frame that contains an FIN flag or when a RST_STREAM frame is received.

-An endpoint can receive any type of frame in this state.
-Providing flow-control credit using WINDOW_UPDATE frames is necessary to continue receiving flow-controlled frames.
-In this state, a receiver MAY ignore WINDOW_UPDATE frames for this stream, which might arrive for a short period after a frame bearing the FIN flag is sent.

-If an endpoint is no longer interested in the data being received in this state, it MAY send a REQUEST_RST frame to request that the peer close the stream.
-STREAM frames received after sending REQUEST_RST are still counted toward the connection and stream flow-control windows.
-Even though these frames might be ignored, because they are sent before their sender receives the REQUEST_RST, the sender will consider the frames to count against its flow-control windows.

-If a REQUEST_RST frame is received on a stream that is already in the "half-closed (local)" state, a RST_STREAM frame SHOULD still be sent, so that no STREAM frames previously sent will be retransmitted.

-### half-closed (remote)

-A stream that is "half-closed (remote)" is no longer being used by the peer to send any data.
-In this state, a sender is no longer obligated to maintain a receiver stream-level flow-control window.

-Other frames on the stream might arrive after reaching this state, due to reordering or spurious retransmission.
-If an endpoint receives any STREAM frames for a stream that is in this state, it MUST discard them.
-If the STREAM frames are for an offset beyond the end of data transferred on the stream, it MUST close the connection with a QUIC_STREAM_DATA_AFTER_TERMINATION error ({{error-handling}}).

-A stream in this state can be used by the endpoint to send frames of any type.
-In this state, the endpoint continues to observe advertised stream-level and connection-level flow-control limits ({{flow-control}}).

-A stream can transition from this state to "closed" by sending a STREAM frame that contains a FIN flag or by sending a RST_STREAM frame.
-Upon receipt of a REQUEST_RST frame, a RST_STREAM frame SHOULD be sent in response.

 ### closed

 The "closed" state is the terminal state.
+No further frames will be generated by either peer, though the receiving peer's frames can continue to arrive until it realizes that the stream has closed.
+Such frames MUST be quietly discarded.

 A final offset is present in both a STREAM frame bearing a FIN flag and in a RST_STREAM frame.
-Upon sending either of these frames for a stream, the endpoint MUST NOT send a STREAM frame carrying data beyond the final offset.

-An endpoint that receives any frame for this stream after receiving either a FIN flag and all stream data preceding it, or a RST_STREAM frame, MUST quietly discard the frame, with one exception.
-If a STREAM frame carrying data beyond the received final offset is received, the endpoint MUST close the connection with a QUIC_STREAM_DATA_AFTER_TERMINATION error ({{error-handling}}).
+If a STREAM frame carrying data beyond the received final offset is received, the receiving endpoint MUST close the connection with a QUIC_STREAM_DATA_AFTER_TERMINATION error ({{error-handling}}).

-In the absence of more specific guidance elsewhere in this document, implementations SHOULD treat the receipt of a frame that is not expressly permitted in the description of a state as a connection error ({{error-handling}}).
-Frames of unknown types are ignored.

-(TODO: QUIC_STREAM_NO_ERROR is a special case.
-Write it up.)

 ## Stream Identifiers {#stream-identifiers}

-Streams are identified by an unsigned 32-bit integer, referred to as the StreamID.
-To avoid StreamID collision, clients MUST initiate streams usinge odd-numbered StreamIDs; streams initiated by the server MUST use even-numbered StreamIDs.
+Streams in each direction are identified by an unsigned 32-bit integer, referred to as the Stream ID.
+Streams with the same Stream ID in opposite directions might or might not be related to each other, depending on the application's requirements.

-A StreamID of zero (0x0) is reserved and used for connection-level flow control frames ({{flow-control}}); the StreamID of zero cannot be used to establish a new stream.
+Stream ID zero (0x0) is reserved and used for connection-level flow control frames ({{flow-control}}); Stream ID zero cannot be used to establish a new stream.

-StreamID 1 (0x1) is reserved for the crypto handshake.
-StreamID 1 MUST NOT be used for application data, and MUST be the first client-initiated stream.
+Stream ID 1 (0x1) in each direction is reserved for the crypto handshake.
+Stream ID 1 MUST NOT be used for application data, and MUST be the first stream initiated by each peer.

-Streams MUST be created or reserved in sequential order, but MAY be used in arbitrary order.
-A QUIC endpoint MUST NOT reuse a StreamID on a given connection.
+Streams SHOULD be allocated in sequential order, but MAY be used in arbitrary order.
+A QUIC endpoint MUST NOT reuse a Stream ID on a given connection.

 ## Stream Concurrency